Warbirds over Wanaka: 2010

 Airshow dates were from 2–4 April.
 The first display of the McDonnell Douglas F/A-18 Hornets of the RAAF.
 Another overseas star was the specially-imported Mitsubishi A6M Zero of the Commemorative Air Force.

 2012

 The 2012 airshow was held on April 6, 7, 8.
 Aircraft displayed that year included a T-6C Texan II, the RNZAF's future main trainer.
 The Agusta A109 also debuted at the show as the RNZAF's replacement for the Sioux helicopter.
 A pair of Strikemasters appeared at the show and two Spitfires were displayed also.
 A recently imported Grumman Avenger flew at Wanaka and a Hawker Hunter took part, as well as a Boeing 777 belonging to Air New Zealand performing a display on the Sunday.

 2014

-The last display of the RNZAF Bell UH-1H Iroquois helicopters, which had been a regular feature of the airshow since its inception in 1988.
-The Hueys were retired from service and replaced by the NH-90.
+The airshow took place from 18–20 April.
+The RNZAF Bell UH-1H Iroquois helicopter, which had been a regular feature of the airshow since its inception in 1988, made its final display before retiring from service and being replaced by the NH-90.